rams3sh/cowin4all/README.md

 # Cowin4All

-Simple automation to automate the booking of vaccine slot in CoWin.
+CoWIN SDK / app to automate booking of vaccine slot in CoWin.

 ## 1 Setup
 1. Clone this repo and traverse to the code directory